aewallin/openvoronoi/src/test/readme_test.txt

 C++ tests are also easy to write: an "int main()" function returns "0" for success, and "-1" for failure.
-Each C++ test has its own subdirectory starting with "test_", which should contain a CMakeLists.txt that calls ADD_TEST( <test name> )
+Each C++ test has its own subdirectory starting with "cpptest_", which should contain a CMakeLists.txt that calls ADD_TEST( <test name> )

 The easiest way to add a C++ test is to make a copy of the template